Deepakkumar7774/Deepakkumar7774/README.md

 - **Statistical Analysis**: Applying statistical methods to uncover trends and patterns in data.
 - **Data Standardization Frameworks**: Ensuring consistency and accuracy in datasets for reliable decision-making.

+Currently, I am enrolled in a **Data Analytics Internship at Labmentix**

 ## 🛠️ Skills & Tools